dr-rodriguez/UVW_Calculator/README.md

-# UVW_Calculator
+# UVW Calculator
 Javascript, Python, and IDL tools to calculate stellar UVW velocities

 ## Information
-Created July 3, 2015 from a variety of files I have writted in the past.
+Created July 3, 2015 from a variety of files I have written in the past.

 ## Files